danielabar/aurelia-pluralsight/README.md

 `route` can also be an array indicating any of the strings should match, ` { route : ['', 'home'], ...}` means if url is root or `/#/home`, then that's a match.

+Multiple routes can point to same module, for example might have "edit/:id" and "create" routes both use the same module to edit or create some entity.

 ### Route Parameters

 Start by defining a route, note the `name` parameter.
 This will be used to reference it in the `route-href` attribute in the view: